emeinhardt/cat-herder/README.md

 ### Boolean circuits

-This more complex example uses more of the features offered by the package, including morphisms with `Nat`-tagged monoidal products and Cartesian combinators.
-It is more detailed than the arithmetic example, but is an abbreviated presentation of the contents of `Cat.Sized.Examples.Circuit`; see that module for more information.
+This more complex example uses more of the features offered by the package, including morphisms with `Nat`-tagged monoidal products and cartesian combinators.
+It is more detailed than the arithmetic example, but is an abbreviated presentation of the contents of `Cat.Sized.Examples.Circuit`; see that module for more exposition and context.

 #### Familiar combinators, mixfix hacks, and the basic morphism type <a name="notation"></a>

-This is a more complex example, so it's worth clarifying up front what identifiers mean what.
+This is a more complex example, so it's worth clarifying up front what familiar-looking combinators mean here — some have been redefined in this package or given multiple sets of synonyms to avoid railroading users into a particular namespace management strategy.

 As a first introduction to the package, the combinator conventions in this example are as follows:

- - Homophonous synonyms for Prelude combinators are used in expressions in the object language (EDSL).
+ - Homophonous ("homographic") synonyms for Prelude combinators are used in expressions in the object language (EDSL).
 If you understand those combinators when they're used elsewhere, they behave the way you'd expect here.
 For example,

       - `(.)` refers to `Cat.Sized.Semigroupoid.Class` composition.
       - `id` refers to the identity morphism from `Cat.Sized.Category.Class`.
-      - `(***)` refers to monoidal tensor product from `Cat.Sized.Monoidal.Class`.
+      - `(***)` refers to the monoidal tensor product from `Cat.Sized.Monoidal.Class`.
       - `(&&&)` refers to the "fork" operation from `Cat.Sized.Diagonal.Class` —
         except in one or two cases where it is explicitly qualified to indicate